menzin/About_jQuery/Chapter0.md

 In this example we have changed the color of the text, but you could use the same approach to change the font size, bold or unbold it, etc.

 >[!WARNING]
-> When you wish to change classes _ which are in conflict_ with each other, _it is good practice to remove the class you don't want_, and not to just add the new class.
+> When you wish to change classes <ins>_which are in conflict_</ins> with each other, <ins>_it is good practice to remove the class you don't want_</ins>, and not to just add the new class.
 Failure to do this may give unpredictable result.

 For example, with classes redText and blueText as above, if you simply addClass one of them to an element with the other class you might produce code like: